LaunchPadLab/opex-public/gists/frontend-pull-request-guidelines.md

 # Frontend Pull Request Guidelines
 This document details guidelines for reviewing frontend (especially LPL React-flavored) code.
 Some of these suggestions may apply more broadly to software development in general, but are mentioned here specifically based on the frequency with which they have been observed in client-side code.

-## General
-- Strive for consistency.
-Review other areas of the code for patterns, copy and paste, make things easier for yourself.
-  - However, don't do it blindly.
-If you know of a better way, bring it up to the team.
-Maybe we should change the pattern holistically.
-- Continuously look ahead at tasks/features that are coming up later, and think about how that might affect the task you're working on
-- While comments within the code can be extremely helpful, try not to add them when your code is already clear / self documenting.
-If you can make some small changes (e.g., variable or function naming) to remove the need for a comment, do that!
-  - And if you make code changes around existing comments, make sure to update those as well to keep them accurate
-- Leave GitHub comments on your own code changes.
-That forces you to look over all the file changes closely.
-You might notice something you didn't mean to commit, and you can explain why you made certain decisions to help the reviewer
-- Apply your new learnings to all code changes.
-When implementing PR feedback, check all of your code changes again to see if the feedback could apply somewhere else
-- Our automatic formatting with Prettier sets tabs equal to 2 spaces.
-To see this spacing correctly in GitHub, make sure your tab size preference is set to 2 spaces
-  - In your GitHub profile, select "Appearance", find the "Tab size preference" setting and set this to "2"
-- [Hiding whitespace changes](https://share.zight.com/YEu6mj8G) when reviewing File Changes in GitHub helps real changes stand out more clearly

-## Branch Maintenance
-- Try to keep our repos clean.
-Once branches are merged in, make sure they're deleted (should be automatic if merged in through a GitHub PR).
-If you've abandoned a branch (including Closed the PR in GitHub), but it was already pushed up to origin, delete that branch from origin
-- Try to keep branches in sync without merge commits.
-When merging `dev` up to `staging` and `staging` up to `main`, use [fast-forward merges](https://stackoverflow.com/a/29673993) without separate commits
-- Make sure processes are set with the team around when and how to merge your changes past the `dev` branch

 ## HTML
 - The default [`type` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button#attr-type) for a button is `submit`.
 If `type="button"` is not explicitly declared and that button is included within a form, it can submit the form (e.g., a reset button).
 It's best practice to always include the `type` attribute, which usually will be `button`
   - Example: https://codesandbox.io/s/button-type-woes-zl0wm2